Learner Profiles

 Dan from Life Sciences

 Dan produced a large population of bacteria that were subject to genetic alterations resulting in 10 different phenotypes.
 The latter can be identified by different colors, shapes and movement speed under a fluorescence microscope.
-Dan has not a lot of experience with image processing techniques to segment these different objects, but used GUI based tools like fiji and others.
+Dan does not have much of experience with image processing techniques to segment these different objects, but used GUI based tools like fiji and others.
 He has recorded 50-60 movies of 30 minutes each.
 10 of these movies have been produced with one type of phenotype only.
-Dan doesn’t consider himself a strong coder, but would need to identify bacteria of the phenotypes in the dataset.
+Dan doesn’t consider himself a strong coder, but needs to identify bacteria of the phenotypes in the dataset.
 He is interested to learn if Deep Learning can help.

 Eric from Pediatrics Science

 Eric ran a large array of clinical trials in his hospital to improve children pharmaceutics for treating a common (non-lethal) virus.
-He obtained a table that lists the progression of the treatment for each patient, the dose of the drug given, whether the patient was in the placebo group or not, etc. As the table has more than 100 000 rows, Eric is certain that he can use ML to cluster the rows in one column where the data taking was inconsistent.
-Eric has touched coding here and there where necessary, but never saw it necessary to learn coding.
+He obtained a table that lists: the progression of the treatment for each patient; the dose of the drug given; whether the patient was in the placebo group or not; and moe.
+As the table has more than 100 000 rows, Eric is certain that he can use ML to cluster the rows in one column where the data taking was inconsistent.
+Eric has coded before when necessary, but never saw it as something he needed to learn.
 His cheatsheet is his core wisdom with code.
-So his supervisor invited him to take a course on ML as “this is the tech of these days!” as his boss said.
+His supervisor invited him to take a course on Machine Learning as “this is the tech of these days!” his boss said.